What Services are Provided?

 Equipment and Accessories:

-The library provides playback machines as well as accessories for the machines to include headphones, extension lever, amplifier, breath switch.
+The library provides playback machines as well as accessories for the machines to include lightweight headphones, a pillow speaker, adapters for commercial USB flash drives, and a breath switch.

 Catalogs and announcements of new books are mailed to readers in a variety of formats (large print, audio and braille).
 "Talking Book Topics" and "Braille Book Review" are bimonthly publications that inform patrons of new acquisitions and related library services.
 The majority of patrons choose to have the library "autoselect" their reading materials, based on a profile they set up.
 Many patrons use a mixture of autoselect and requests.